fang-industries/zza-store/content/docs/privacy-policy.md

 (iv)    Purchase History <br/>

 ## 2. Access to your Personal Information
-*#jasonforowner* will not grant access to Personal Information to anyone but the respective customer.
-Only the *#jasonforowner* Faction Hierarchy has access to said Information and any attempt to breach the Information will subject to an immediate forfeit/revoke of the breacher's Access to *#jasonforowner* Faction Store.
+*#jasonforowner* will not grant access to Personal Information to anyone but the respective client.
+Only the *#jasonforowner* faction hierarchy has access to said information and any attempt to breach the information will subject to an immediate forfeit/revoke of the breacher's Access to *Master Fang's Dark Market*.

 ## 3. Security of your Personal Information
-*#jasonforowner* keeps the Personal Informationfrom its customers safe from any use without proper access, though *#jasonforowner* will not name the exact location of said information.
+*#jasonforowner* keeps the personal information from its clients safe from any use without proper access, though *#jasonforowner* will not name the exact location of said information.

 ## 4. Use of your Personal Information
-*#jasonforowner* uses its customer's Personal Information to track any activities that breaches the *#jasonforowner* Faction Store Terms & Condition such as using Items Purchased in the *#jasonforowner* Faction Store as a supply in a **Competing Service**.
+*#jasonforowner* uses its client's personal information to track any activities that breaches the *Master Fang's Dark Market* Terms & Condition such as using items purchased in the *Master Fang's Dark Market* as a supply in a **competing service**.

 ## 5. Sharing your Personal Information
-*#jasonforowner* will not take responsibility of a leak if its customers shared their Personal Information themselves.
+*#jasonforowner* will not take responsibility of a leak if its clients shared their personal information themselves.
 This policy does not apply to that situation.

 ***Note: The Privacy Policy may be subjected to change at any times by the #jasonforowner Faction Hierarchy***